changesets/changesets/docs/command-line-options.md

 `--tag TAGNAME` - for packages that are published, the chosen tag will be used instead of `latest`, allowing you to publish changes intended for testing and validation, not main consumption.
 This will most likely be used with [snapshot releases](./snapshot-releases.md).

-`--dry-run` - simulates publishing npm packages without actually publishing them to the npm registry.
+`--dry-run` - simulates publishing npm packages without actually publishing them to the registry.

 ### Git Tags